autowarefoundation/autoware/common/autoware_universe_utils/README.md

   - `func_name`: Name of the function to be tracked.

 - `void end_track(const std::string & func_name);`

   - Ends tracking the processing time of a function.
   - `func_name`: Name of the function to end tracking.

+- `void comment(const std::string & comment);`
+  - Adds a comment to the current function being tracked.
+  - `comment`: Comment to be added.

 ##### Note